KDE/clazy/HOWTO.md

 - Look in `Utils.h`, `StringUtils.h`, `QtUtils.h`, `FixitUtils.h`, etc for helper functions you might need.

+- If you try to run the tests from the build dir directly without installation, you may get error messages about not finding `ClazyPlugin.so` and/or `clazy-standalone` when you call `run_tests.py`.
+This can be resolved by exporting the following environment variables:

+  `export CLAZYPLUGIN_CXX=<path-to-builddir>/lib/ClazyPlugin.so && export CLAZYSTANDALONE_CXX=<path-to-builddir>/bin/clazy-standalone`

 ## Using ASTMatchers

 - See the `qcolor-from-literal` check for how to use ASTMatchers with clazy